zlsh09830123/startup-of-the-year/README.md

 Settings -> GitHub Pages Source: None -> master branch.

 Copy the published link.
-Add it to the description as the website.
+Add it to the description as the website and save.